AlexBoXY/kde-dolphin-addon/README.md

 ### Installation:
 * Place archiv_extract.sh in your ~/.local/bin directory.
 Make it executable.
 * Place archiv_extract.desktop in your ~/.local/share/kservices5/ServiceMenus directory.
+* Place archiv_extract.pass in your ~/.config directory.
+Customize the file to your needs (one password per line).
 * Place archiv_extract.conf in your ~/.config directory.
-Customize the file to your needs (one password per line).
+Set default directory.

 ## move_mainDir
 Moves files from subdirectories matching choosen extension into current directory.